 Today, anyone can forward PDF files and documents with ease.
 Without a digital rights management system in place, it is too easy for information to be forwarded, copied, printed or downloaded.

 Typically, DRM is used to protect documents that might be sensitive or confidential.
 These could contain intellectual property.
-There have been many incidents where published works or proprietary content has been stolen.
+There have been many incidents where published works or proprietary content has been stolen, resulting in detrimental losses.
 Managing digital rights for your PDF documents makes it much harder and more inconvenient for people to take your information and pass it on without your knowledge.

-Let’s take a closer look at PDF digital rights management and how you can restrict or prevent copying, printing and forwarding.
+Let’s take a closer look at Digital Rights Management and how you can restrict or prevent copying, printing and forwarding.

 Who uses DRM?